Setting an Elite standard

 Kenmore

-Sundberg-Ferar assisted Kenmore in the development of their next-generation small appliance visual brand language.
+Kenmore partnered with Sundberg-Ferar in the development of their next-generation small appliance visual brand language (VBL).
 Kenmore was ready to hit the reset button and explore a complete line change.
-SF’s research and design team explored new aesthetic directions for Kenmore and designed multiple product families.
-SF then applied its proprietary MAPSS research technique to Measure Adoption Propensity for Styling Selection to select a direction that not only satisfied mass market desirability, but also lead amongst early adopters and styling influencers.
+They leveraged SF’s research and industrial design teams to explore new aesthetic directions for Kenmore and design multiple product families.
+SF then applied its proprietary MAPSS research technique, (Measuring Adoption Propensity for Styling Selection), to help Kenmore select a direction that not only satisfied mass market desirability, but would also lead amongst early adopters and styling influencers.

-SF’s design team then refined the VBL to work with Kenmore’s manufacturing capabilities, to deliver a sophisticated tapered body theme with angled chrome accents that translate across the entire line, elevating the premium appearance of the Elite line.
+The team refined the VBL to complement Kenmore’s manufacturing capabilities and deliver a sophisticated tapered body theme with angled chrome accents, elevating the premium appearance of the Elite line.

 Market